Remote Site Analysis

 Here, the remote site study has resulted in Soellner sketching a diagram of the possible location and main orientation of the proposed house and entry drive.
 There is an accompanying report discussing other features.

-Then Soellner sketches a simple diagram of the possible house location and entry drive.
+Then the Architect sketches a simple diagram of the possible house location and entry drive.
 This is not intended as an actual design or site plan.
 It is a general idea of possible location and possible arrangement of a few major features.
 The purpose is to help you understand some of the possibilities for the general location of your house.

 It is surprising what information can be obtained from this remote study.
 For instance, in this particular one, above, in Colorado, across the valley from the Grand Mesa, one of the proposed site locations was observed to have an enormous hill behind it, which would conduct thousands of gallons of flash flood water down over that site.
 This lead to the consideration of another location, without this topographic issue, and better views.